This article needs additional citations for verification. (March 2016) |

 Darfur Now follows the story of six individuals, who are tied together by the same cause: the crisis in Darfur.
 These individuals include Don Cheadle, an Oscar-nominated actor using his celebrity status to draw attention to the issue, as well as Adam Sterling, a 24-year-old waiter and activist urging Governor Arnold Schwarzenegger to sign a bill to keep California funds from investing in companies with interests in Sudan, and Luis Moreno-Ocampo, the Prosecutor of the International Criminal Court in The Hague, Netherlands.
 Then there's the ones actually situated in Darfur: Hejewa Adam, a woman whose baby was beaten to death by Janjaweed attackers who now fights in the Sudanese Liberation Army; Ahmed Mohammed Abakar, a displaced builder and farmer who now serves as leader and head sheikh of a camp of 47,000 other displaced Darfurians; and Pablo Recalde, leader of the World Food Program in West Darfur.

-On Rotten Tomatoes, 73% of 59 reviews are considered positive, with an average rating of 6.7/10.
-The site's critics consensus reads: "Although Darfur Now is not always engaging as cinema, the film succeeds in bringing attention to the crisis in Darfur."[2]
-As per Metacritic, the film has received "generally favorable reviews", with a weighted average score of 66/100 based on 21 critics' ratings.[3]
+On the review aggregator website Rotten Tomatoes, 73% of 59 critics' reviews are positive, with an average rating of 6.7/10.
+The website's consensus reads: "Although Darfur Now is not always engaging as cinema, the film succeeds in bringing attention to the crisis in Darfur."[2]
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 21 critics, indicating "generally favorable" reviews.[3]